getsentry/sentry-javascript/docs/sourcemaps.rst

 web-accessible, and also removes any inconsistency that could come from network flakiness (on either your end, or Sentry's end).

+You can either interact with the API directly or you can upload sourcemaps with the help of the Sentry CLI (:ref:`upload-sourcemaps-with-cli`_).

 * Start by creating a new authentication token under **[Account] > API**.
 * Ensure you you have ``project:write`` selected under scopes.
 * You'll use the Authorization header with the value of ``Bearer: {TOKEN}``